 In the 1960′s Sayeret Matkal was transformed from a reconnaissance unit to a commando force.
-They began setting standards of excellence for the world’s elite units and influenced combat tactics in the Israeli Defense Forces, along with a central role in some of the world’s most famous Special Forces missions.
+It began setting standards of excellence for the world’s elite units and influenced combat tactics in the Israeli Defense Forces.
+It played a central role in some of the world’s most famous Special Forces missions.

-Chief among these was Operation Thunderbolt (later renamed Operation Jonatan) where they stormed the airport terminal in Entebbe, Uganda on July 4, 1976 to rescue 106 Jewish and French hostages of an Air France flight hijacked by Palestinian and German terrorists.
+Chief among these was Operation Thunderbolt (later renamed Operation Jonatan) that took place on July 4, 1976, in Entebbe, Uganda.
+The Unit stormed the airport terminal to rescue 106 Jewish and French hostages of an Air France flight hijacked by Palestinian and German terrorists.

-More recently, they are believed to have been involved in reconnaissance in Syria as an asset to Operation Orchard, the bombing of Syria’s nuclear facilities.
+More recently, the Unit is believed to have been involved in reconnaissance in Syria as an asset to Operation Orchard, the bombing of Syria’s nuclear facilities.

-Candidates wanting to join the unit are selected on “Yom Hasayarot” or commando day.
+Needless to say, joining Sayeret Matkal is very difficult.
+Candidates wanting to join are selected on “Yom Hasayarot” or commando day.
 Then they begin the Gibbush or “crystallization” day.
-Here begins evaluations for the next six days as they undergo grueling physical and mental challenges.
+For the next six days, they undergo grueling physical and mental challenges and evaluations.
 Those who pass are invited to continue training.
-This will incur an additional twenty months consisting of the following:

-Size of Sayeret Matkal remains classified, but is believed to number about 200.
+The size of Sayeret Matkal remains classified but it is believed to be about 200 men.